Wellness Education for Living and Loving, Inc.

 - Board members may be paid for their services and products, which can also be featured/recommended on the website.

-To get the test and the website operative online will require paid professionals at $20 – $50/hr (assuming no one volunteers or discounts these service for us), with experience, skills, and knowledge in:
+To get the test and the website operative online will require paid professionals.
+See our job descripton for a Software Engineer posted on the Kentucky Nonprofit Network job board.
+At $20 – $50/hr (assuming no one volunteers or discounts these service for us), we need one or two people with experience, skills, and knowledge in:

 - webmastering to-the-well.org with WordPress and hosting it with Network Solutions (10-15 hrs),

-- uploading test/survey items and their scoring protocols to the GPL3 platform (20-30 hrs), and
+- uploading test/survey items and their scoring protocols to a survey platform (20-30 hrs), and

-- using its PSPP software to score the test, and streamline the feedback experience (25-40 hrs).
+- using or designing appropriate software to score the test, and streamline the feedback experience (25-40 hrs).

-The best estimate of the funds required would be $1575, which is 45 hours at $35/hr.
+The best estimate of the funds required would be $1575, which is 45 hours at $35/hr. (estimate, not maximum or minimum).
 Dr. Schmidt has enough experience in matters above to interview candidates knowledgably, but he needs leads and recommendations, as we hope to avoid hiring someone we don’t know.
 A university partner might do most of this with a grant, and WELL can now provide seed money for this.

 Q&A for Prospective